Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Proofs of the Main Results

-\section{Lower Bounds}
+\subsection{Lower Bounds}

-This section is devoted to proving lower bounds for the testing problems \eqref{eq:twosamsmooth} and \eqref{eq:twosamcont} described in~\cref{sec:locpow} (all from the main paper).
+This section is devoted to proving lower bounds for the testing problems \eqref{eq:twosamsmooth} and \eqref{eq:twosamcont} described in~\cref{sec:locpow} (all).
 In other words, we show that for both these problems, the power of any level $\alpha$ test function is upper bounded by $\alpha+\varepsilon$, for any given $\varepsilon>0$ and for all large enough $m, n$.
 This is formalized in the following proposition for the hypothesis~\eqref{eq:twosamsmooth}.
 The proof for~\eqref{eq:twosamcont} is similar.

 \begin{prop}[Lower bound in testing] Fix any $\varepsilon>0$ and let $\mathcal{T}_{\alpha}^{m,n}$ be the set of all level $\alpha$ test functions based on $\mathcal{Z}_N$.
 Then, provided $\alpha+\varepsilon<1$, there exists $h_{\varepsilon}>0$ such that, for all $m, n$ large enough,